jameswj11/jameswj11/README.md

 -->

 * Frontend developer with a background in edTech and media.
-* Focused on debugging and improving existing systems.
+* Currently working on JS tools to generate ideas for my painting practice.
 * Open to freelance and part-time contract dev work.
-* I maintain an active painting practice.
 * Interested in art, film, history, and travel.

 jameswj111@gmail.com